 Inferential Statistics:

 An analysis of total all-cause mortality within the study period as predicted by various categories of serum LDL levels finds that the observed difference in instantaneous risk of death is no greater than what might reasonably be expected when serum LDL level had no true effect (P= 0.091; >0.05).
 The group having serum LDL between 70 and 100 mg/dL is estimated to have a hazard ratio of 0.476 between groups differing in serum LDL level by 1 mg/dL (95% confidence interval unadjusted for multiple comparisons: 0.232 to 0.978).
 The group having serum LDL between 100 and 130 mg/dL is estimated to have a hazard ratio of 0.458 between groups differing in serum LDL level by 1 mg/dL (95% confidence interval unadjusted for multiple comparisons: 0.0.230 to 0.911).
 The group having serum LDL between 130 and 160 mg/dL is estimated to have a hazard ratio of 0.377 between groups differing in serum LDL level by 1 mg/dL (95% confidence interval unadjusted for multiple comparisons: 0.186 to 0.761).
 The group having serum LDL between 160 and 190 mg/dL is estimated to have a hazard ratio of 0.294 between groups differing in serum LDL level by 1 mg/dL (95% confidence interval unadjusted for multiple comparisons: 0.122 to 0.705).
 The group having serum LDL greater than 190 mg/dL is estimated to have a hazard ratio of 0.381between groups differing in serum LDL level by 1 mg/dL (95% confidence interval unadjusted for multiple comparisons: 0.119 to 1.216).
+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+Did not report appropriate regression to use (-1)

+Did not report whether using Huber-White sandwich estimator or not (-1)

+Did not report which statistic the statistical inference is based on (-1) 0/4 for reporting the association appropriately

+Wrong interpretation of coefficient (-2)

+Wrong interpretation of CI (-1)

+Wrong conclusion(-1)

+Total: 6 ** Your interpretation of coefficient is totally wrong.
+See Key

 Provide an interpretation for each parameter in your regression model, including the intercept.